 Fentanyl Drug Test

 Fentanyl and its analogs are extremely fast-acting synthetic narcotic analgesics with high potency and short duration of action.
 These drugs have similar dependency properties to that of morphine.

 To screen and confirm fentanyl in urine, we utilize sophisticated analytical methods on state-of-the art instrumentation.
 Screening is conducted via enzyme immunoassay (EIA) and confirmation analysis is performed via liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 Features & Benefits

-- Useful in many situations: pain management, dependency/ rehabilitation, methadone clinics, and drug courts
+- Useful in many detection and monitoring situations: addiction treatment, methadone clinics, probation, parole, drug courts, and more

 - Certified toxicologists and support representatives available to assist you